 The first programs for boys and girls started separately in 1904 in New York City children’s courts.
 The boys group was started by court clerk Ernest Coulter, while the Ladies of Charity were befriending girls.
 By 1917 the first national conference of Big Brothers and Big Sisters organizations was held in Grand Rapids, Michigan.

 Both groups continued to work independently until 1977, when Big Brothers Association and Big Sisters International joined forces and became Big Brothers Big Sisters of America.
-[Read more BBBS history]
+[Read more BBBSA history]

 Keith Bovee and staff members of the Muskegon YMCA start a Big Brothers mentoring program aimed at fatherless boys.
 Big Brothers of Muskegon County incorporates as a nonprofit agency with an 18-member Board of Directors.